diodonfrost/ansible-role-packer/README.md

 ## Example Playbook

-This is a sample playbook file for deploying the Ansible Galaxy packer role in a localhost and installing latest packer version.
+This is a sample playbook file for deploying the Ansible Galaxy packer role in a localhost and installing the latest version of packer.

 ```yaml
 ---